 Optional serial command interface

-Serial commands can be sent to the spectrometer via the spectroscopy software.
-Alternatively, the spectrometer can be controlled via serial commands sent from most programming languages.
+Serial commands can be sent to the optical spectrometer via the spectroscopy software.
+Alternatively, it can be controlled via serial commands sent from most programming languages.

 Using the supplied optical spectroscopy software and a suitable optical set up, the Ossila Optical Spectrometer can measure transmission, reflectivity, scattering, absorption, and luminescence (including photoluminescence, fluorescence, phosphorescence, and electroluminescence) over a wavelength range of 320 nm to 1050 nm.

 These methods have a wide range of applications across a number of different fields.
 They can be used to characterise LEDs and lasers, measure the efficiency of (anti)reflection coatings at various wavelengths, probe absorbing materials to reveal information about their atomic structures, and detect fluorescence.
 In photovoltaics, the Ossila Optical Spectrometer can be used to measure both the source spectrum (i.e. the solar spectrum) and the absorption spectrum of the device so that the two can be compared.